arangrhie/merfin/scripts/lookup_table/README.md

 # Generate lookup table

+--This is discountined, follow the main readme instead--

 The script `lookup.R` is based on [Genomescope 2.0](http://qb.cshl.edu/genomescope/genomescope2.0/).

 In addition to the canonical Genomescope output it generates fitted read multiplicity values and probabilities (`lookup_table.txt`).